-The Governors present their annual report together with the financial statements and auditors' report of the charitable company for the year/period 1st September 2022 to 31st August 2023.
+The Governors present their annual report together with the financial statements and auditors' report of the charitable company for the period 1 September 2023 to 1 January 2024.
 The annual report serves the purposes of both a Governors' report, and a directors' report under company law.

-The academy trust operates an academy for pupils aged 4 to 11 years.
+Until 1 January 2024 the academy trust operated an academy for pupils aged 4 to 11 years.
 It is situated in the village of Bracebridge Heath which is three miles south of the Cathedral City of Lincoln.
-It has a pupil capacity of 418 and had a roll of 385 in the school census on May 2022.
+It had a pupil capacity of 418 and had a roll of 374 in the school census in October 2023.